 The District shall have an EMS Chief, Deputy Chief of Operations and Training, Infectious Control Officer and Medical Director who will manage the day-to-day operation and direct services of the District in a manner that assures that emergency medical services are provided in accordance with Wisconsin Statutes and the Wisconsin Administrative Code.
 The District Board shall have the authority to hire, review, commend, discipline and terminate the EMS Chief using procedures that are customary for public employees.
 Other key District personnel (that is, the Deputy Chief of Operations and Training, Infectious Control Officer and Medical Director) shall report directly to the EMS Chief; however, the EMS Chief's authority to hire, review, commend, discipline and terminate such key personnel shall be subject to review and approval by the District Board.

 The EMS Chief shall be the chief executive officer of the District.
-The EMS Chief's command and operations shall be subject to the budget recommended by the District Board and approved by the Municipalities, and oversight by the District Board.
+The EMS Chief's command and operations shall be subject to the budget recommended by the District Board and approved under Section 5.12, and oversight by the District Board.
 The Chief shall recommend and provide for the rules, regulations and conditions for operation of the District, as necessary to render emergency medical services to the extent such services are desired by the District, which rules, regulations and conditions shall be subject to review and approval by the District Board.
 The District will have both volunteer and paid staff.
 While there will be intermediate management levels, all volunteer and paid staff of the District are under the overall supervision of the EMS Chief.

 The District Board shall obtain such advice and expertise from the EMS Chief and others as deemed necessary and prudent to assure that the District operates in accordance with law.
 Such rules, regulations, conditions and extent of services may be identified by descriptive terms or words such as a "code" or "District rules and regulations" and may be enlarged, modified, reduced or amended from time to time by recommendation of the EMS Chief, subject to approval by the District Board, except to the extent limited by this Agreement or by future amendments of this Agreement.